ephraimg/node-management-system/README.md

     - startDate (format must be a string as in '2018-05-01')
     - endDate (format must be a string as in '2018-05-01')

 Each project may have nodes assigned and unassigned to it via separate dedicated endpoints.
-(See below.)
+When a node is assigned to a project, it acquires a projectName attribute.

 ## Security